jmontroy90/aoc-2024-golang/day5/README.md

 * There's redundant logic that can be cleaned up here.
 Many layers of looping to unpeel.
 If this were for a job, I'd spend probably another 2-4 hours refactoring, clarifying, and testing my existing solution.
 I might still come back and do that.

 I'll update this as I learn about other approaches to this problem.

+## Notes from Others

+- Definitely worth it to just use a `SortStableFunc` with a comparator function in Go for this.
+- I think I rewrote some ugly selection sort here.
+Worth it to try to put a name to it.